whitneyburton/portfolios/students/samson_brock/20150814-samson_brock-m2.markdown

 an ongoing basis.
 I organized a couple of outings (hiking, UMS) for Turing students.
 I gave a Lightning Talk on Turing Pro Tips, in part trying to inform and encourage students to foster a healthier and better learning environment.
+I started a Turing Wiki.
 I contributed pull requests to Jumpstart Labs / Turing School lessons.
 I made an extra effort to thoroughly and thoughtfully fill out all my weekly surveys.

 Outside of Turing, I attended many different MeetUps including Denver.rb,